 - Failure to recognize symptoms

 If You Suspect You Were The Victim of Medical Malpractice, You Only Have a Limited Time to Act

 If you believe that you or a family member may have been a victim of medical malpractice resulting in serious injury, you should an experienced St. Louis Medical Malpractice Attorney as soon as possible.
 Missouri and Illinois have short time periods (statutes of limitations) in which to file a case.
-Therefore, it is important that you contact a St. Louis Medical Malpractice Lawyer for a consultation immediately.
+Therefore, it is important that you contact a St. Louis Medical Malpractice Lawyer at 314-370-8173 for a consultation immediately.
 The Gogel Law Firm’s Medical Malpractice Lawyer in St. Louis does not charge for an initial consultation, so you have nothing to lose by talking about your case.